messizqin/python-regression/README.md

 <hr />

-> ### if you knows the general equation of the data, it will be faster and more accurate
+> ### if you know the general equation of the data, it will be faster and more accurate

 <hr />